In Hyper-V, there are two different generations of virtual machines: Generation 1 and Generation 2 virtual machines.

 Why doesn’t legacy PXE work on generation 2 virtual machines?

-A Hyper-V Generation 2 machine is similar to a running UEFI workstation.
+A Hyper-V Generation 2 machine is like a running UEFI workstation.

-The UEFI workstation would not be able to communicate with legacy PXE, but only with UEFI boot images.
+The UEFI workstation could not communicate with legacy PXE, but only with UEFI boot images.

 A machine configured with UEFI will use boot\x64\wdsmgfw.efi on the WDS server when starting the boot.
 A legacy boot will use boot\x64\wdsnbp.com.